 Patch shivered in the early dawn shadows.
-He was creeping from rock to rock, ducking everytime he heard the scrape of scales on stone.
-The air was dusty and the soil was gritty beneath his paw pads.
-His heart thundered in his ears and his tail quavered.
+He was creeping from rock to rock, ducking every time he heard the scrape of scales on stone.
+The air was dusty, and the soil was gritty beneath his paw pads.
+His heart thundered in his ears and his tail quivered.
 He huddled with his back pressed against a sandy colored boulder twice his size.
 He struggled to keep his breaths quiet as he listened to Bringer hauling his coils onto the rock.

 What am I doing here?
 Patch thought to himself not for the first time.
-He was a nine mood old meer and he planned on killing the most fearsome Firstblood in the Desert.
-The realization was ludacris and it almost made him laugh.
+He was a nine-moon-old meer and he planned on killing the most fearsome Firstblood in the desert.
+The realization was ludicrous, and it almost made him laugh.
 Almost.

 As Bringer shifted into a comfortable position above him, Patch’s fur bristled.
 All the confidence that he had built leading up to this moment waned.
 Did he really have what it takes to kill a Firstblood?
 Even one as evil as Bringer?